 In the medical field, the complexities of many surgeries were greatly reduced when laparoscopic surgery became widespread.
 It has less risk, less pain, and even less recovery time.
 Recently, something similar happened for the dentistry field.
-Since Placerville Dental Group keeps up to date with proven dental methods, we now offer the Pinhole Surgical Technique (PST) for treating gum recession.
+Since the Placerville Dental Group keeps up to date with proven dental methods, we now offer the Pinhole Surgical Technique (PST) for treating gum recession.

 Tissue grafting involves removing a strip of tissue from the mouth (usually the roof), placing the graft on or under the receded area, stitching the graft in place, and then waiting for it to heal (two to three weeks) before moving to the next area.
 Up to three teeth are done at a time, then the procedure is repeated – including another healing session.
 Tissue grafting is delicate, usually painful and awkward for the patient, and typically takes significant time.
-However, much like laparoscopic surgery, PST reduces these concerns.
+Much like laparoscopic surgery, PST reduces these concerns.

 The benefits of PST include:

 Usually, recovery time is limited – the pinhole heals on its own, and you eventually go about your business with an improved smile.

 Is PST right for you?
 Are there any concerns for your situation?
 Please contact the Placerville Dental Group for more information on this new technique and a consultation to determine if you qualify for this treatment for gum recession.